-- A Name, number and main objects - 1 What is the society's name and number? - 1.1 The society's name is The Low Carbon Hub IPS Limited. - 1.2 The society's registered number is 31903R. - 1.3 The society's registered office is 9 Park End Street, Oxford OX1 1HH. - 2 What are the society's objects? - 2.1 The society aims to: - 2.1.1 Maintain or improve the physical, so cial and economic infrastructure within Oxford, Oxfordshire and beyond; - 2.1.2 Conserve, improve and protect the physical and natural environment in Oxford, Oxfordshire and beyond through the reduction of carbon emissions; and - 2.1.3 Advance education (particularly concerning asset based community development and enterprises with a community or environmental focus). - 2.2 Examples of the ways in which the society may carry out its objects may include: - 2.2.1 Providing community-owned renewable energy projects to help reduce the carbon emissions of Oxford, Oxfordshire and beyond, and to support the reduction of carbon emissions by funding activities through the Low Carbon Hub C.I.C. - 2.2.2 Providing an opportunity for public-spirited people and organisations to contribute financially to the community. - 2.2.3 Supporting the activities of the Low Carbon Hub C.I.C. (registered number 7583663) (provided that such activities exclusively further the charitable purposes of the Society), which may include donating a proportion of its annual revenue to the Low Carbon Hub C.I.C. (or, if the Low Carbon Hub C.I.C. ceases to exist, a body with similar objectives) for charitable purposes only, as set out from time to time in share offer documents issued by the society. - 2.3 Those objects are carried on for exclusively charitable purposes for the benefit of the community. - 2.4 The society's members may change the society's objects, subject to: - 2.4.1 the registration of a rule amendment by the Financial Services Authority; and provided that - 2.4.2 such amendments maintain the society's pursuance of exclusively charitable objects and do not result in the loss of any regulatory registration or recognition as a charitable organisation.
-See rule 32Carbon hub
+- A Name, number and main objects - 1 What is the society's name and number? - 1.1 The society's name is The Low Carbon Hub IPS Limited. - 1.2 The society's registered number is 31903R. - 1.3 The society's registered office is Holywell House, Osney Mead, Oxford OX2 0ES.

+2 What are the society's objects?

+- 2.1 The society aims to: - 2.1.1 Maintain or improve the physical, social and economic infrastructure within Oxford, Oxfordshire and beyond; - 2.1.2 Conserve, improve and protect the physical and natural environment in Oxford, Oxfordshire and beyond through the reduction of carbon emissions; and - 2.1.3 Advance education (particularly concerning asset-based community development and enterprises with a community or environmental focus). - 2.2 Examples of the ways in which the society may carry out its objects may include: - 2.2.1 Providing community-owned renewable energy projects to help reduce the carbon emissions of Oxford, Oxfordshire and beyond, and to support the reduction of carbon emissions by funding activities through the Low Carbon Hub C.I.C. - 2.2.2 Providing an opportunity for public-spirited people and organisations to contribute financially to the community. - 2.2.3 Supporting the activities of the Low Carbon Hub C.I.C. (registered number 7583663), which may include donating a proportion of its annual revenue to the Low Carbon Hub C.I.C. (or, if the Low Carbon Hub C.I.C. ceases to exist, a body with similar objectives) as set out from time to time in share offer documents issued by the society. - 2.3 Those objects are carried on for the benefit of the community.

+- 2.4 The society's members may change the society's objects, subject to: - 2.4.1 the registration of a rule amendment by the Financial Conduct Authority; and provided that - 2.4.2 such amendments do not result in the loss of any regulatory registration.
+See rule32.